The Sidoli lab applies mass spectrometry to cell biology

 Our work focuses in identifying new mechanisms that regulate chromatin, the control panel of the cell.
 We develop and exploit proteomics techniques to define how chromatin dynamics define how we look like… and how we can intercept disease development

-Photo section updated June 14th, 2019 (Unpacking equipment)
+Photo section updated August 17th, 2019 (Unpacking equipment)

 We received our new server (see here)!
 512 GB of RAM and 350 TB of space for mind-blowing bioinformatics.
 We will update you soon with our new searches using the Graphic Processing Unit.

 Simone gives a lecture about “History of mass spectrometry” to teach the new Class of students (see Student Day here) why their work will matter, no matter how big or small.